awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-c9.md

    Creating an environment and connecting to it for the first time takes several minutes\.
 If it seems to take an unusally long time, see [Troubleshooting](https://docs.aws.amazon.com/cloud9/latest/user-guide/troubleshooting.html) in the *AWS Cloud9 User Guide*\.

 1. After you are connected to your environment, check to see if Git is already installed and is a supported version by running the git \-\-version command in the terminal window\.
-![\[Verifying that Git is installed and that it is a supported version in the AWS Cloud9 development environment.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-c9-git.png)

    If Git is not installed, or if it is not a supported version, install a supported version\.
 CodeCommit supports Git versions 1\.7\.9 and later\.
 Git version 2\.28 supports configuring the branch name for initial commits\.
 We recommend using a recent version of Git\.
 To install Git, we recommend websites such as [Git Downloads](http://git-scm.com/downloads)\.
 **Tip**